Program Overview

 Course Objectives:

-This course provides an overview of the techniques used in computational protein design, from molecular modeling to in silico combinatorial library design, including those practical aspects associated with the integration of such computational techniques into a protein engineering project.
+This course provides an overview of the techniques used in computational protein design, from molecular modelling to in silico combinatorial library design, including those practical aspects associated with the integration of such computational techniques into a protein engineering project.

 – Force field-based techniques: energy minimization and molecular dynamics.